zilishen/documentation/content/nginx/admin-guide/monitoring/logging.md

 NGINX records client requests in the access log right after the request is processed.
 The [access_log](https://nginx.org/en/docs/http/ngx_http_log_module.html#access_log) directive specifies the location of the log and its format.
 By default, the access log is located at **logs/access.log**.
 The format of logged messages is the predefined **combined** format.
 To change the format of logged messages, use the [log_format](https://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) directive.
 The log format is defined using variables.

-The following examples extend the predefined **combined** format with the value indicating the ratio of gzip compression of the response.
-The format is then applied to a virtual server that enables compression.
+The following example extends the predefined **combined** format by specifying the `gzip ratio` keyword.
+This enables gzip compression of the response in a virtual server.

 ```nginx
 http {